Hello! 👋We’re Shares.

 - Contact Data.
 This includes billing address, delivery address, email address and telephone numbers.

 - Due Diligence Data.
-This may include copies of identification document(s), nationality, social security number (or other government issued identification number), citizenship and residency status, tax information, source of income / funds (including assets), occupation and employment information, your image and other data we may need to successfully verify users.
+This may include copies of identification document(s), nationality, social security number (or other government issued identification number), citizenship and residency status, some tax information, source of income / funds (including assets), occupation and employment information, your image and other data we may need to successfully verify users.

 - Financial Data.
 This may include open banking data, bank account and payment card details.